gluc/data.tree/cran-comments.md

 ## General Comments

-This release was done as requested by Kurt Hornik, because of a problem with roxygen2.
-I now used "_PACKAGE" and it should solvel the problem.
+This release was done as requested by Kurt Hornik, because of a problem with cross references.
+I added the cross references, plus a few fixes.
-Also I added a few features and fixed a few bugs.
-Finally, I deprecated two functions, as anounced earlier ($fields and $fieldsAll).

 Best Regards, Christoph

 ## Test environments